Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Kazan Cathedral

-The Kazan Cathedral was dedicated to Our Lady of Kazan, a very much loved icon in Russia.
+The Kazan Cathedral was dedicated to Our Lady of Kazan, a very much-loved icon in Russia.
 Apparently, St. Paul’s Cathedral in Rome inspired the architects.
 However, its shape is quite unique.
 Indeed, note that the semi-circular side façade outshines the main one.
-The Bolsheviks converted it into the Museum of the History of Religion and Atheism after the October Revolution.
-It became a religious temple once again in 1991.

 Kazan Cathedral Petersburg